-This is not your typical every day cake.
+This coconut and olive oil lemon cake is not your typical every day cake.
 It has NO butter.
 Instead, it is full of olive oil.
 The addition of lemon zest and lemon juice, coconut and carrots give it a refreshing, addicting taste!

 I visited my parents some days ago, so I had the chance to rest and empty my head and clear my mind a little bit.
 And I don’t know why, but every time I step through that door, all my worries seem to vanish.
 Does that happen to you too?
 And the best thing, no matter how old I get, is that my mom never stops to spoil me.
 Yes, I have the best mom in the world.

 The second best thing is the cake that is always waiting for me in the kitchen.
-Lemon, coconut, olive oil cake.
+Yes, you guessed it!
+Coconut and olive oil lemon cake.
 Moist, soft, with a bright taste (can you say bright taste?) that can keep well for several days if you store it in an airtight container, or rap it with well with cling film.
 The moistness comes from the full cup of olive oil, but also from the cup of grated carrot and the milk.
 And if sometimes you can replace butter with a little (or a lot) olive oil, that’s not a bad thing.
 Not a bad thing at all.

 The strange thing about this cake, is that even though when I make it, I make it EXACTLY the same way as my mom, hers always tastes a little bit better!
 Guys, it drives me crazy… How can that be?
 Is it something that I will figure out eventually or is it going to remain one of my life’s biggest mysteries???